Olympic attention to mental health: Can NBC coverage pivot?

 “We always celebrate winning a silver or bronze and the achievement of being an Olympian,” Solomon said.
 “That’s our foundational philosophy, our ethos.
 If you listen to the tenor and tone of our comments in the opening ceremony, we talk about for so many of the Olympians, that simply being at the Games is their crowning achievement.”

 For NBC Universal, the Olympics are a multibillion-dollar business, and the company needs stars to entice viewers.
-That put athletes like Katie Ledecky and Biles in an intense spotlight, and the gymnast’s decision not to compete has likely contributed to the network’s disappointing ratings thus far.
+That put athletes such as Katie Ledecky and Biles in an intense spotlight, and the gymnast’s decision not to compete has likely contributed to the network’s disappointing ratings thus far.
 American Sunisa Lee’s victory in the women’s gymnastics all-around competition on Thursday offered a boost.

 For Biles, the attention turned her from a woman chasing her own dreams to America’s great sports hope.